GoodM4ven/lara-stacker/README.md

 ## Installation

+- Either download the project zipped, or `git clone` it.

 - Extract the scripter somewhere and navigate into it:
   ```bash
   cd ~/Downloads && unzip ./lara-stacker-x.x.x.zip -d ./ && cd lara-stacker-x.x.x